starwit/lj-projectbuilder/install-minikube-ubunutu.md

 # Minikube Kubernetes Installation for local Tests

 To run some kubernetes or helm tests on your local machine, you can install Minikube.
-It installs a K8s with one node encapsulated in virtualbox.

 ## Execute the following commands
 ```bash